 We found pet insurance costs in Connecticut to be a bit higher than many other states, but you can expect to pay around $20–$120 per month for your policy.
 Here are some factors that could affect your monthly premium:

-Frequently Asked Questions About Pet Insurance in Connecticut
+Is Pet Insurance in Connecticut Worth the Cost?

 When looking for the best pet insurance policy in Connecticut, we recommend considering each company’s benefits to help you narrow down your search.
 For instance, Lemonade stands out for its impressive overall coverage, affordability, and fast claims process, but Healthy Paws might be a better option if you want unlimited annual coverage.
 Embrace may be a good fit for those who want to customize their monthly premiums by selecting one of the company’s five deductible options, but ASPCA or Spot are better options for affordable accident-only coverage.